Paycheck Protection Program (PPP) Reports for Square Payroll Employers

 If applicable, add the outstanding amount of an Economic Injury Disaster Loan (EIDL) made between Jan.
 31, 2020 and April 3, 2020 less the amount of any “advance” under an EIDL COVID-19 loan (because it does not have to be repaid).
 This will help calculate the maximum amount you may be able to borrow.

 For example, let’s say you’ve paid $200,000 in total compensation to employees in 2019, none of whom have an annual salary over $100,000.
 Additionally, you paid $15,000 in health insurance and $7,000 in state and local taxes.
 You have not taken out an EIDL loan.
 Your calculation would like like this:

 Step 1: Generate a company totals report

 Step 2: $200,000 + $15,000 + $7,000 = $222,000

 Step 4: $18,500 x 2.5 = $46,250 max PPP loan eligibility amount

 Number of employees

-You can calculate the number of employees paid in February 2020 by downloading a “PPP Report” following the steps above.
+You can calculate the number of employees paid by downloading a “PPP Report” following the steps above.
 You can also view the totals paid per employee by downloading an “Employee Totals” Report.